sevifinance/Sevi-Docs/docs/seller/start.md

 Even though you are selling on credit, you get paid X% of the order value on delivery.
 The remaining balance is settled when your customer pays the final instalment.

 As a Sevi partner you share in the profit, making this an additional business model for your company.
-Since you take X% part of the risk you'll also share in the upside and get X% of the earned interest.
+Since you take X% part of the risk you'll also share in the upside and get X% of the interest earned.

-    "Get 20% of the earned interest"
+    "Get 20% of the interest earned"

 Sevi facilitates the payment option of Order now, Pay later.
 You remain in control of your products, pricing and customer relations.
 You are also able to [configure the credit conditions](/docs/seller/creditconfiguration), like duration and max amount, for your customers.